jessepav/lacygoill-wiki-backup/vim/mapping.md

     $ vim -Nu NONE -i NONE +'nno <c-b> <nop>x'
     " press:  C-b
-    E35: No previous regular expression~
+    E35: No previous regular expression˜
     " this error is raised by the 'n' in '<nop>'

 ## `<nowait>` doesn't work!